dila-ai/RSNA_2021_Workshop/README.md

 ![Screenshot](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/img/img_1_11.png?)

-#### Step 6: Repeat steps 3 to 5, but now load the [file for Experiment 2 here](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/exp/exp_2.tm?raw=true)
+#### Step 8: Repeat steps 3 to 5, but now load the [file for Experiment 2 here](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/exp/exp_2.tm?raw=true)

 After training, **Experiment 2** should look like this:

 ![Screenshot](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/img/img_2_1.png?)

 Notice that the accuracy seems to have improved significantly.
-However, a closer look at the confusion matrix shows that all of the positive cases have been misclassified as negative.
-This is due to the heavy class imbalance thas was simulated in this experiment (1000 normal + 30 hemorrhage).
+However, a closer look at the confusion matrix shows that all the positive cases have been misclassified as negative.
+This is due to the heavy class imbalance that was simulated in this experiment (1000 normal + 30 hemorrhage).

-#### Step 7: Repeat steps 3 to 5, but now load the [file for Experiment 3 here](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/exp/exp_3.tm?raw=true)
+#### Step 9: Repeat steps 3 to 5, but now load the [file for Experiment 3 here](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/exp/exp_3.tm?raw=true)

 After training, **Experiment 3** should look like this: